jayllo-c/tp/docs/DeveloperGuide.md

 *   2a.
 The list is empty.

     *  2a1.
-AddressBook displays a message indicating that the list is empty.
+AvengersAssemble displays a message indicating that the list is empty.

        Use case ends.